microsoft/pxt-ev3/docs/fll.md

 ![FIRST LEGO League logo](/static/fll/fll-logo.png)

-For teams participating in the Open Software Platform Pilot utilizing MakeCode, we’ve compiled a list of resources and information that we hope will be helpful for you.
+**For teams participating in the Open Software Platform Pilot utilizing MakeCode**, we’ve compiled a list of resources and information that we hope will be helpful for you.

 * **Got a question?
 Post it on the forums** at https://forum.makecode.com/